 Adjust the saltiness of the ice cream depending on what it is to accompany - if eating with fruit or by itself, err on the side of less salt; whereas if the pistachio ice cream is to be eaten with very dark chocolate, the chocolate will stand up to a slightly salty tasting ice cream.
 Remember however strong the ice cream custard tastes when warm, it will seem much milder when frozen.

-Adjust the saltiness depending on what it is to accompany
+Adjust the saltiness depending on what it will accompany

-The recipe uses 2/3 of a pot of pure pistachio paste - leaving a little extra to use in the filling of pistachio macarons, or just as a guilty snack by itself with some white chocolate.
-If serving 8-10 people instead of 6, just scale the recipe up by 50% to make the recipe with 6 egg yolks, and the full container.
+The recipe uses pure pistachio paste.
+Pistachio paste gives the ice cream a smooth consistency and intense flavour.
+If you have any left over, use it in the filling of pistachio macarons, or just as a guilty snack by itself with some white chocolate.
+And if serving 8-10 people instead of 6, just scale the recipe up by 50% to make the recipe with 6 egg yolks, and the full container.
 You can use less for a milder flavour.
 Again, taste as you add it, and then decide for yourself.

 - Coarsely chopped unsalted pistachios or green slivered pistachios